 As mentioned, you’ll be responsible for managing your own utility bills if you choose to live off-campus.
 The survey above found that the average student spends around £32 a month on household bills, so you should aim to budget at least this amount towards utilities.

 You can lower the cost of your bills by being sparing with your water and energy use, even if that means turning off the heating throughout the day and sacrificing long baths.
-You can use price comparison sites to find the best deals, and you can use bill splitting apps to bundle all of your household expenses together, ensuring that bills are split evenly and fairly between you and your housemates.
+You can use price comparison sites to find the best deals, and you can use student bill splitting apps to bundle all of your household expenses together, ensuring that bills are split evenly and fairly between you and your housemates.
 This will help to prevent any disagreements and you won’t have to chase that one person for money each month (there’s always one).
 It should also help you to monitor your spending and make it easier to manage your finances.

 Food and drink

 Buying groceries can get expensive if you don’t plan ahead for your big shop.
 Purchasing large amounts of food you don’t need can lead to food waste, which is bad for the environment and even worse for your pocket!
 Lower your food costs by doing small, regular food shops and planning your meals in advance.
 There are so many simple recipes out there which are cheap and healthy.
 Shopping at local markets can be another way to cut your fresh food costs.
 If you have your own shelf in the freezer, take advantage of it!
 Frozen food tends to be cheaper than fresh and lasts longer.
 The average student spends around £92 per month on groceries, see if you can, beat this or stick to it if possible.